lromeraj/lua-zephyr-module/README.md

 ```
 ___

-In case you are in the opposite situation and you want to connect you physical board with the emulator, you have to crate again a virtual serial port in order to connect your board with the emulated modem:
+In case you are in the opposite situation and you want to connect your physical board with the emulator, you have to crate again a virtual serial port in order to connect your board with the emulated modem:
 ``` bash
 socat -dd /dev/ttyUSB0,b19200,raw,echo=0 pty,link=/tmp/960x,raw,echo=0
 ```